Coronavirus Travel Information

 - You must download the Korea COVID 19 self-diagnosis app and check in everyday with your health status.

-- If the trip is over 8 days, then a further PCR test is needed on day 6/7 (you can just turn up to an appropriate hospital for this on the day)
+- If the trip is over 8 days, then a further PCR test is needed on day 6 or 7 (you can just turn up to an appropriate hospital for this on the day)

 This is a pilot scheme in place and based on the success of this, we might see other countries being added to the list to join the scheme.
-We remain optimistic that South Korea won't be closed for much longer, and that international leisure tourism will return early in 2022 (if not just before).
+We're excited to see international leisure tourism returning in 2022.

-At the moment there is little visibility about plans for reopening or insight into discussions.
+While this is a promising start, at the moment there is little visibility about further plans for reopening or insight into discussions.

 We have our eyes on this one and continue to wait patiently!